daniel-hurley/docusaurus/README.md

 **As contributors push to the repository, this tree display needs to be updated.*

 ## Format and Document Types
-Read the `format/start.md` file in understanding the differying formats, document types, and templates available.
+Read the `format/start.md` file in understanding the differing formats, document types, and templates available.